cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 The debugger port will be available at 5005.

 ## 6. Running the Agent
 The agent is reachable at the `/update` endpoint.
-No request parameters is required to run the agent at the `/update endpoint`.
+No request parameters is required to run the agent at the `/update` endpoint.

 To run the agent, simply run the following cURL command:
 ```